-Molten metal is rapidly cooled Molten metal is poured into finished into small particles.
+Molten metal is rapidly cooled Molten metal is poured into with water in a water tank and molds and finished into 20kg ingots.

 Environmental Management

 The Company has established an environmental management system, and works to continuously improve its activities to reduce environmental impact through the stable implementation of the PDCA cycle.
 Based on this environmental management system, we have established an environmental policy and environmental objectives and targets, and are developing and implementing various environmental measures at each site.